munificent/game-programming-patterns/book/flyweight.markdown

 From what we've seen so far, this just seems like basic resource sharing, and hardly worth being called a pattern.
 That's partially because in this example here, we could come up with a clear separate *identity* for the shared state: the `TreeModel`.

-I find this pattern to be less obvious (and thus more clever) when used in cases where there isn't a real well-defined identity for the shared object.
+I find this pattern to be less obvious (and thus more clever) when used in cases where there isn't a really well-defined identity for the shared object.
 In those cases, it feels more like an object is magically in multiple places at the same time.
 Let me show you another example.

 ## A Place To Put Down Roots